Addlestone: Addlestone Moor

-Addlestone Moor has a public house, now closed 08/2013, now a Day Nursery, flood meadows, a sports pitch and a mobile home park.
+Addlestone Moor has a public house, now closed 08/2013, flood meadows, a sports pitch and a mobile home park.
 It is also home to the Runnymede Rockets BMX Club.
 Its roundabout marks on the closer side of town has five exits and is used for motorway access from primarily Addlestone, Weybridge, Shepperton, Laleham and Chertsey.

 Sport

-The town's lawn bowls club, Addlestone Victory Park, won Bowls England's “Story of the Year” award in February 2022 after its president, Barrie de Suys, aged 87, walked 2,400 0.6 mile laps of the park during lockdown for the club.
+The town's lawn bowls club, Addlestone Victory Park, won Bowls England's "Story of the Year" award in February 2022 after its president, Barrie de Suys, aged 87, walked 2,400 0.6 mile laps of the park during lockdown for the club.
 He also raised over £10,000 for the Royal National Institute for the Blind.
 Formed in 1931 it was reduced to five members at the start of the 2021, recovering to forty members by the end of that Season.
 In 2022 it increased its membership to one hundred and five, making it the fastest growing bowls club in England.
 It also runs the largest junior section in Bowls Surrey.
 In February 2023 it won a "Highly Commended" notice at the Runnymede Borough Council Civic Awards.
 It runs an annual Open Days at the end of May.

 Abbey Rangers play at Addlestone Moor, on the Thames winter flood meadows (prior to the construction of the Thames Barrier) next to the disused Woburn Arms and the athletics track in Woburn Park which is now St George's RC College.
 Lyne FC play at Jubilee High School.

 The now-defunct Addlestone & Weybridge Town were established as Addlestone Town in 1885 and played at their ground in Liberty Lane until their dissolution in 1985.
 There is now housing on the site of the club's ground.

-Perpetual Motion Squad
+Perpetual Motion squad

 A Rocket League esports team managed by local gamers.